opendocsg/slw-judgments-backfill/2016_SGHC_207/report.md

 the present case as it would affect the contractual interpretation of the Interview Agreement. [note: 19] In respect of this issue, the Government argued that s 5(1)(e) of the OSA was applicable to the

 Transcripts by operation of law and no express reference to the OSA in the Interview Agreement was required.
-The Government relied on the comments of the High Court in _Elbow Holdings Pte Ltd v Marina Bay Sands Pte Ltd_ [2014] SGHC 26 (“ _Elbow Holdings_ ”) that “under s 5(1)(e), the OSA applies to any document or information which a person has obtained owing to his position as someone who holds or has held a contract made on behalf of the Government or any specified organisation.
+The Government relied on the comments of the High Court in _Elbow Holdings Pte Ltd v Marina Bay Sands Pte Ltd_ <span class="citation">[2014] SGHC 26</span> (“ _Elbow Holdings_ ”) that “under s 5(1)(e), the OSA applies to any document or information which a person has obtained owing to his position as someone who holds or has held a contract made on behalf of the Government or any specified organisation.
 There is no requirement that the document or information has to be of a confidential (let alone secret)

 nature.” [note: 20] The Government thus argued that the Transcripts are covered by the OSA for the